Yellow Grass: Fungi Part 2

 Spring and fall are the most common times for fungal lawn issues.
 Irrigating your sod late in the day makes your grass particularly susceptible to fungal growth.
 Fungicide applications are most critical/beneficial during damp weather in the spring, early summer, and fall when temperatures are between 70º and 80ºF.

-Brown Patch is the most common fungus across all the varieties we carry; however, Texas A&M has a full list of lawn fungi common in Texas with pictures and recommendations on treatment.
+Brown Patch is the most common fungus across all the varieties we carry; however, we have a great blog article that explores lawn fungi common in Texas with pictures and recommendations on treatment.

 Causes/Prevention: